-Differentiation is a zero-sum, advertising based game.
-The only thing that leads to real growth is person-to-person conversation – word of mouth… And these only come about when you do something truly remarkable… You must be more than different.
+Differentiation is a zero-sum, advertising-based game.
+The only thing that leads to real growth is a person-to-person conversation – word of mouth… And these only come about when you do something truly remarkable… You must be more than different.
 You must be extreme.
 You must live on the edge.

 First Seth made sure we herd of the “Purple Cow” and the notion of remarkability… His next book, “Free Prize Inside: The Next Big Marketing Idea” dives deeper into remarkability by explaining and describing how to create innovative products, remarkable products, and how to champion such projects…

 The ‘free prize’ Seth speaks of is the element that transcends the utility of the original idea and adds a special, unique element worth paying extra for, worth commenting on.
 He states that if you build products with a free prize inside, you’ll have remarkability built-in.

 DEFINITION: Remarkable – simply means that a customer is willing to make a remark about it.
 If you can create remarkable products, people will talk about them.
 If that happens, the word will spread and your sales will grow.

 Now that we get what being remarkable (or a Purple Cow) means… how do we do it?